 Children requiring an Individual Support Plan are characterised by requiring a sustained level of support and, where appropriate, the involvement of external services.
-Placement of a pupil at this level will be made by the SENDCO after full consultation with parents.
+Placement of a pupil at this level will be made by the SENDCO and parents will be notified by the class teacher.
 External support services will advise on targets for a new Individual Support Plan and provide specialist input to support the process.
 Intervention will usually be triggered through continued concern, supplemented by evidence that, despite receiving differentiated teaching and a sustained level of support, a pupil:

-- Still makes little or no progress in specific areas over a long period. - Continues to work at assessment levels considerably lower than expected for a child of similar age. - Continues to experience difficulty in developing literacy/numeracy skills - Has sensory or physical needs requiring additional specialist equipment or visits/advice from specialists. - Has communication or interaction problems that impede the development of social relationships, thus presenting barriers to learning

-Has medical needs that impede the development of social relationships, thus presenting barriers to learning
+- Still makes little or no progress in specific areas over a long period - Continues to work at assessment levels considerably lower than expected for a child of similar age - Continues to experience difficulty in developing literacy/numeracy skills - Has sensory or physical needs requiring additional specialist equipment or visits/advice from specialists - Has communication or interaction problems that impede the development of social relationships, thus presenting barriers to learning - Has medical needs that impede the development of social relationships, thus presenting barriers to learning

-Individual Support Plans are created in consultations with parents/carers, child, teacher and is overseen by the SENDCO.
-ISP is a working document and will specify the following:
+Individual Support Plans are created in consultation with parents/carers, the child, the class teacher and is overseen by the SENDCO.
+ISPs are a working document and will specify the following: